MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/addresses.md

 description: This article explains how to benefit from the address bar coding system in which every address is assigned a unique Delivery Point Identifier (DPID).
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 11/23/2023
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="addresses-in-the-new-zealand-version"></a>Addresses in the New Zealand version
+# Addresses in the New Zealand version

 A single postcode can include multiple cities in the same region.